lamarquise/printf/README.md

 If the base is invalide it's like the fuck you need a real base...

+0x or 0o or 0b or whatever must be counted as part of width but not as a part of the precision...

 Gen Arg Str I():
 Manages most of the setting of the string recovered from va arg list, in accordance with the flags and options.